Einojuhani Rautavaara: Life

 He married Heidi Maria "Mariaheidi" Suovanen, an actress, in 1959.
-Together they had two sons (Markojuhani and Olof) and a daughter (Yrja).
-They separated in 1982 and divorced in 1984, after he fell in love with Sinikka Koivisto, who was 29 years his junior.
+Together they had two sons, Markojuhani and Olof, and a daughter, Yrja.
+The couple separated in 1982 and divorced in 1984, after he fell in love with Sinikka Koivisto, who was 29 years his junior.
 In 1984 he married Sinikka.

 Rautavaara was awarded the Finnish State Prize for Music in 1985.

 After an aortic dissection in January 2004, Rautavaara spent almost half a year in intensive care before recovering and continuing his work.
 The Finnish government gave him strong support during this time, and named him an arts professor, paying him only to compose.
 He died on 27 July 2016 in Helsinki from complications of hip surgery.

 Music

 Rautavaara was a prolific composer and wrote in a variety of forms and styles.
 His oeuvre can be broadly divided into four periods: an early "neoclassical" period of the 1950s, exhibiting close ties to tradition; an avant-garde and constructivist stage of the 1960s, when he experimented with serial techniques, but abandoned them later in the decade; a "neo-romantic" period of the late 1960s and the 1970s; and an eclectic, "post-modern" compositional style in which he blended a wide spectrum of stylistic techniques and genres.
 A recurring label given to his opus is "mysticism", for his fascination with metaphysical and religious subjects and texts.
 (Several of his works have titles which allude to angels.)

 His compositions include eight symphonies, 15 concertos, choral works (several for unaccompanied choir, including Vigilia (1971–1972)), sonatas for various instruments, string quartets and other chamber music, and a number of biographical operas including Vincent (1986–1987, based on the life of Vincent van Gogh), Aleksis Kivi (1995–1996) and Rasputin (2001–2003).